fralfaro/DS-Cheat-Sheets/docs/index.md

 # Cheat Sheets for Data Science Learning

-This repository serves as a hub for various Cheat Sheets related to the field of Data Science (with Python).
+This repository serves as a hub for various Cheat Sheets related to the field of Data Science (with Python and R).
 What sets these Cheat Sheets apart is their multidimensional approach to enhancing the learning experience.
 Each Cheat Sheet is made available in three distinct formats: